Strawberry, Arizona, is a small rural mountain community in the Rim Country about 20 minutes north of Payson.

 After about 0.6 miles, you’ll start to see the river.
 Just before the 1-mile mark, there is a trail that cuts through the trees down to the riverbank.

-From here, I would recommend just following the unofficial trail alongside the river.
+From here, I recommend just following the unofficial trail alongside the river.

 You’ll need to hop on rocks to cross the river a few times when the trail ends on one side, but you should be able to keep your feet dry.